MECoban/wikipedia-scraper/README.md

 ## Overview

-The Wikipedia Scraper interacts with a custom API to get information (eader_id" "wikipedia_url", "first_name", "last_name", "birth_date", "place_of_birth", "start_mandate", "end_mandate") about country leaders, and retrieves the first paragraphs from their Wikipedia pages.
+The Wikipedia Scraper pragram interacts with a custom API to get information about country leaders.
+Extracts the first paragraph from the Wikipedia page of each leader. and cleans up unwanted patterns from the paragraphs using regular expressions.
+Saves the collected data into a JSON file as:

+ - leader_id
+ - wikipedia_url
+ - first_name
+ - last_name
+ - birth_date
+ - place_of_birth
+ - start_mandate
+ - end_mandate
+- first_paragraphs
+- cleaned_paragraph

+Wikipedia Scraper program saves "first_paragraphs" and "cleaned_paragraph".
+You will be able to see original and cleaned version of Wikipedia paragraph.

 ### Supported Countries: